 Donation schemes can often be designed in terms of physical units to fund rather than the amount of money to give.
 Does this design of the ask affect individuals' giving behavior?
-The popularity of unit donation schemes among fundraisers suggests that it should, and that the scheme's performance justifies the complications of the design, such as additional information provision and the decision of what constitutes a unit.
 To address this research question, we conducted a large-scale online experiment in which we systematically compared money and unit donation schemes.
 Our main result is that employing a unit donation scheme substantially affects giving, with the direction of the effect depending on the unit size.
 The unit donation scheme increased giving by almost 60% when a large unit size was used (cost per unit of \$30), but decreased giving by about 10% under a small unit size (cost per unit of \$1).